Damocles-fr/PPJF/JellyfinServiceAutomation_v2.0/README.md

 3. Select your browser from the list OR choose custom path option
 4. Configure options (notifications, scripts)
 5. Use desktop shortcut
+6. After a new Jellyfin Server Update, you may need to put back "Jellyfin Server" to "manual" in services.msc (search and run "services" in windows start menu)

 **Installation path**: `C:\ProgramData\JellyfinServiceAutomation\`